 Administrative Structure of Akola

-Akola Municipal CorporationAkola city has a division of 73 electoral wards and has four different zones.
+Akola Municipal CorporationAkola city in Maharashtra has a division of 73 electoral wards and has four different zones.
 The Akola Municipal Corporation, established in 2001, is the principal body responsible for the administration in the city.
 Some of its responsibilities include administering public services, infrastructure development, and the police.
 The head of this entity is the Mayor and the Municipal Commissioner.
 The Deputy Mayor is a key individual who assists in the implementation of administrative tasks, policies and procedures.

 The members of Akola Municipal Corporation are elected democratically.
 Several members of the leading political parties of Akola hold offices within the corporation.
 The current mayor of Akola is Mrs Jyothsana Gawai and the Municipal Commissioner, Mr Deepak Chaudhary.
 Administratively Akola district falls under the purview of the Divisional Commissioner of Nagpur, who also maintains jurisdictions over several other districts.